 Support . . .

 For years I had made promises to create videos of simpler qigong movements, physical stretches, and self-shiatsu.
 Lockdown has enabled these videos to happen.
 Hopefully they will enable and motivate keeping up or initiating a regular practice.

 There are also shorter "live" streaming sessions on my professional Facebook page.
 This is less formal and usually contains guidance through one specific movement.
 I've added one at the bottom for you to try out.

-On-line may not be everyone's cup of tea, but at this time it is a valuable alternative to venue-based classes.
+On-line may not be everyone's cup of tea, but these videos have become a valuable resource and alternative to venue-based classes.